 makes injustice, oppression, and behaviours like borishness and holiganism invisble.
 Psychologists call this tendency, i.e. believing

 that the way "this" is is the way it should be, injunctification.
 The status quo preys on that little virtuous voice inside us that

 says "If it's good for the masses it must be good for me" or "Can't upset the status quo 'cause then chaos would rein."
 It's

-also the perception that doing the things the status quo says are good must make you good too yet even has you recycle, run for charity,
+also the perception that doing the things the status quo says are good must make you good too yet even as you recycle, run for charity,

 volunteer, crowd fund, go to church, donate often, and bake cakes for shut-ins, you're probably making life unnecessarily difficult

-for others because you just can see the forest for the trees.
+for others because you just can't see the forest for the trees.